XiangGao1102/XiangGao1102.github.io/_pages/cv.md

 Education
 ======
 * B.S.
-(Communication Engineering) in Beijing University Of Posts and Telecommunications, 2011-2015
+(Communication Engineering) in Beijing University of Posts and Telecommunications, 2011-2015
 * M.S.
 (Artificial Intelligence) in The University of Edinburgh, 2016-2017
 * Ph.D (Computer Application Technology) in The University of Chinese Academy of Sciences, 2018-2022